Monocoque: Aircraft

 Early aircraft were constructed using frames, typically of wood or steel tubing, which could then be covered (or skinned) with fabric such as Irish linen or cotton.
 The fabric made a minor structural contribution in tension but none in compression and was there for aerodynamic reasons only.
 By considering the structure as a whole and not just the sum of its parts, monocoque construction integrated the skin and frame into a single load-bearing shell with significant improvements to strength and weight.

 To make the shell, thin strips of wood were laminated into a three dimensional shape; a technique adopted from boat hull construction.
 One of the earliest examples was the Deperdussin Monocoque racer in 1912, which used a laminated fuselage made up of three layers of glued poplar veneer, which provided both the external skin and the main load-bearing structure.
 This also produced a smoother surface and reduced drag so effectively that it was able to win most of the races it was entered into.

-This style of construction was further developed in Germany by LFG Roland using the patented Wickelrumpf (wrapped body) form later licensed by them to Pfalz Flugzeugwerke who used it on several fighter aircraft.
+This style of construction was further developed in Germany by LFG Roland using the patented Wickelrumpf (wrapped hull) form later licensed by them to Pfalz Flugzeugwerke who used it on several fighter aircraft.
 Each half of the fuselage shell was formed over a male mold using two layers of plywood strips with fabric wrapping between them.
 The early plywood used was prone to damage from moisture and delamination.

 While all-metal aircraft such as the Junkers J 1 had appeared as early as 1915, these were not monocoques but added a metal skin to an underlying framework.